deta/cloud-docs/docs/cli/commands.md

 Update the enviroment variables of a deta micro from the file 'env-file'.
 File 'env-file' must have env vars of format 'key=value'.

+3. deta update --runtime nodejs14

+Update the runtime of the micro to nodejs14.x.
 ```

 ## deta visor